Priscasantos/Tom-Hengl-Course/R-training/README.md

 ```

 Predictions using nearest neighbors shows quite different patterns than
 predictions based on buffer distances.
-The method by @sekulic2020random
+The method by [Sekulić,
+Kilibarda, Heuvelink, Nikolić, & Bajat](#ref-sekulic2020random)
-is nevertheless more interest for general applications as it could be
+([2020](#ref-sekulic2020random)) is nevertheless more interest for
-also added to spatiotemporal data problems.
+general applications as it could be also added to spatiotemporal data
+problems.

 ## Spatiotemporal Ensemble ML in R